Skip to main content

 • The nature of private international law.

-• Fundamental conceptions. classification.
+• Fundamental conceptions: classification.
 Renvoi.
 Public policy.
 Evasion of the law.
 The incidental question.
 Time factor.

 • Connecting factors, in particular domicile and habitual residence.
 Comparison with nationality.